jiyuan-zhou/jiyuan-zhou.github.io/_pages/about.md

 - 01/2024 I joined Prof. LAI Jackie Yan-Ki's team to start my research.
 Let’s make great progress together!

 ## Publications
--	**Zhou, J. Y.**, Lai, J. Y. (To be submitted).
-Language and Gender: A Corpus Investigation from the Perspective of Chinese Adjectives.
+-	**Zhou, J. Y.**, Lai, J. Y. Language and Gender: A Corpus Investigation from the Perspective of Chinese Adjectives, to be submitted, 2024.
--	Lai, J. Y., **Zhou, J. Y.** (To be submitted).
-Mandarin-English X0-internal Codeswitching: Corpus Findings and Its Implications for the PF Wing of Bilingual Grammar.
+-	Lai, J. Y., **Zhou, J. Y.**.
+Mandarin-English X0-internal Codeswitching: Corpus Findings and Its Implications for the PF Wing of Bilingual Grammar, to be submitted, 2024.
--	**Zhou, J. Y.**, Lai, J. Y. (2024).
-Gender Stereotypes in Language: A Dependency-Parsing-Based Analysis of Adjectival Usage with Chinese Gendered Nouns.
+-	**Zhou, J. Y.**, Lai, J. Y. Gender Stereotypes in Language: A Dependency-Parsing-Based Analysis of Adjectival Usage with Chinese Gendered Nouns.
 Oral presentation at the 24th National Conference on Linguistics, Taiwan, October 19, 2024.
--	**Zhou, J. Y.** (2024), From Dependency Parsing to Keyword Analysis: Unveiling Gender-Characteristic Adjectives in Chinese.
-Master’s Thesis, City University of Hong Kong.
+-	**Zhou, J. Y.**, From Dependency Parsing to Keyword Analysis: Unveiling Gender-Characteristic Adjectives in Chinese.
+Master’s Thesis, City University of Hong Kong, 2024.